farhadrahimiklie/Complete-C/60 Padding/Readme.md

-Below is a **complete, uncompromising, and technical explanation** of **padding in `struct` and `union` in C**.
-Nothing essential is skipped.
-This is written as if you are being trained to reason like a compiler and a systems programmer.

----

 ## 1. What “Padding” Means in C (Core Definition)

 **Padding** is **extra unused bytes** that the compiler automatically inserts **between or after structure members** to satisfy **alignment requirements** imposed by the target architecture and ABI (Application Binary Interface).